dbartolomei/librosUPRM/README.md

 ##General Information
-A proof of concept of a simple textbook sharing service.
-It start after seeing so many bulletin boards with advertisments that buyers doesn't know if are still available Looking to finish to the spring semester at test it at my campus.
+A proof of concept of a simple textbook-for-sale listing service.
+It start after seeing so many bulletin boards with paper ads of textbooks.
+This web app is trying to solve that buyers doesn't know if are still available Looking to finish to the spring semester at test it at my campus.

-###librosRUM?
-* "libros" is the spanish form for Books
-* "RUM" is my campus name acronym (Recinto Universitario de Mayagüez)

 ###Stack

-* NodeJS (ExpressJS)
+* Node.js (Express.js)
-* MongoDB
+* MongoDB + Mongoose
 * Bootstrap 3

 ###Completed Modules
 * Twitter Login
-* Books lookup on Google Books API
+* Books lookup using Google Books API
-* Sellers are able to save books with their data and price
+* Create book listings

 ###Pending Mudules
-* Fimish book search capabilities
+* Finish book search capabilities (p1)
-* Integrate login with Facebook and Google+
+* Integrate login with Facebook (p3)
+* Develop single product view (p1)
+* Develop in-site messages (p2)